rocketlawyer/redocly-portal/developer-portal/quick-start-rocketsign-embedux.md

 **Note:** Urls in this Quick Start use `api-sandbox.rocketlawyer.com`.
 For production, please use `api.rocketlawyer.com`.

 Each call to the **RocketSign & Binders API** has to be authenticated.
-In order to obtain an Access Token, you must perform a call to the \[Authentication API\](/docs/partner-auth-service-product-sandbox/1/routes/accesstoken/post):
+In order to obtain an Access Token, you must perform a call to the [Authentication API](../references/authentication.page.yaml):

     POST https://api-sandbox.rocketlawyer.com/partners/v1/auth/accesstoken